 POSITION IN BRIEF: Action to facilitate changes in the state constitution to achieve a representative and effective state legislature.
 Action to ensure convenient access to registration and to the ballot.
 Action to promote an informed electorate.
-Action to limit methods of financing political campaigns in order to ensure the public's right to know, combat undue influence, enable candidates to compete more equitably for public office and promote citizen participation in the election process.
+Action to limit methods of financing political campaigns to ensure the public's right to know, combat undue influence, enable candidates to compete more equitably for public office and promote citizen participation in the election process.
 Action to support access for citizens to initiate or modify legislation through the initiative and referendum process.
 Action to protect the interests of all affected parties in considering the formation of new counties.
-Action to clarify in legislation the processes in county formation and to require that the entire county have the ability to vote on separation.
+Action to clarify in legislation the processes in county formation and to require that the entire county can vote on separation.
 Action to allow more options for alternative election systems that promote "representative-ness" such as proportional representation, citizen participation and accountability and a primary that is "open" and encourages minor party participation.

-BACKGROUND: In the early '50s, League began a study of election procedures.
+BACKGROUND: In the early '50s, the League began a study of election procedures.
 This study focused on districting and reapportionment.
 At the 1955 convention, delegates recommended that the League write and promote an initiative to accomplish redistricting.
 After a difficult signature campaign, Initiative 199 was passed by the voters (1956).
+I-199 represented the first balanced and fair redistricting plan for Washington in 27 years.
+In the next session, the Legislature completely reversed the plan and put back the districts that existed previously.